srbhmitt/pycon-tutorial/README.md

 tesseract eng.icr.exp0.tiff before_training
 ```

-The resulting ouput.txt file gives us an idea of what the results would be on a new untrained font.
+The resulting `before_training.txt` file gives us an idea of what the results would be on a new untrained font.
 Now we can use this image to train and see what the results would be after training.
 Typically, this is a [manual process](http://pp19dd.com/tesseract-ocr-chopper/) involving a human to manually go through each character and dictating whether the guessed output is correct or not, and provide the correct character if it's incorrect.
 In the interest of time, we've done this for you already, and the results are in the .box file.

 To train on the new font, you'd need both the original .tiff and the .box file, with their names **exactly** the same.
 In the training folder, you can use the following command that trains on this new font: